remnrem/luna-doc/docs/ref/canonical.md

     according to a set of rules.
 A _channel type_ is simply a label or annotation that is given to all channels, based on their channel name.
-The reason for the `CANONICAL` command is that often datasets (such as those in the NSRR) can EDFs with mixtures of conventions and montages.
+The reason for the `CANONICAL` command is that often datasets (such as those in the NSRR) can contain EDFs with mixtures of conventions and montages.
 Thus, this command is designed to be able to more simply, e.g., "extract a central EEG" across multiple studies.